-Definition 2.1 was outlined by Goldreich, Goldwasser, and Ron [15, Sec.
+Definition 2.1 was outlined by Goldreich, Goldwasser, and Ron [17, Sec.
 10.1], who observed that some of their results extend to this model.
-Specifically, they claimed that their tester of k-Colorability extends to the current setting, and sketch a proof of this claim.
-We show that the claimed result (regarding testing k-Colorability) can be extended to any graph k-partition problem that can be easily tested with one-sided error in the standard model.
+Specifically, they claimed that their tester of k-Colorability extends to the current setting, and sketched a proof of this claim.
+We show that the claimed result (regarding testing k-Colorability) can be extended to any graph k-partition problem that is strongly testable with one-sided error in the standard (dense graph) model.